silabs-bozont/ArduinoCore-zephyr/README.md

 After running the `bootstrap.sh` script, you can symlink the core to `$sketchbook/hardware/arduino-git/zephyr`.
 Once linked, it will appear in the IDE/CLI, and the board's Fully Qualified Board Name (FQBN) will be formatted as `arduino-git:zephyr:name_from_boards_txt`.

-Remember to also update the core from the Board Manager in the IDE to get the latest tools and dependencies.
-See section [⚙️ Installation](#️-installation).
+Remember to also install and/or update the officially published core in the IDE Board Manager to get the latest tools and dependencies.
+[⚙️ Installation](#️-installation).

 ## 🚀 Adding a new target